|Oracle® Application Server for DRDA User's Guide

 This chapter contains these topics:

-Diagnostics for Oracle Database Provider for DRDA consist of the trace facility, which is configurable through the trace level before the application runs, and may be adjusted by the command-line tool.
-Oracle Database Provider for DRDA uses the Automatic Diagnostic Repository (ADR) to hold all logs, traces and dump records.
-See Chapter 10, "Command-line Utility for Oracle Database Provider for DRDA" and section "Automatic Diagnostic Repository (ADR)" in Oracle Database Administrator's Guide.
+Diagnostics for Oracle Application Server for DRDA consist of the trace facility, which is configurable through the trace level before the application runs, and may be adjusted by the command-line tool.
+Oracle Application Server for DRDA uses the Automatic Diagnostic Repository (ADR) to hold all logs, traces and dump records.
+See Chapter 10, "Command-line Utility for Oracle Application Server for DRDA" and section "Automatic Diagnostic Repository (ADR)" in Oracle Database Administrator's Guide.

 The trace logs DRDA protocol errors before, during, and after each client session.
 There are specific DRDA architecture error alerts that are intended to diagnose a protocol violation.
 Additional errors from the OCI session may also be logged there.